chef/automate/dev-docs/[Draft]Automate HA document_Internal_preview.md

 Configuration

 ----------------
-Setup configuration file for HA Deployment on AWs `./chef-automate init-config-ha existing_infra`
+Setup configuration file for HA Deployment on existing infrastructure(On-prem) `./chef-automate init-config-ha existing_infra`

 This will create configuration for deployment on existing nodes.
 Config.toml is the config file where you need to make changes for any change in Automate HA